-S8 Removing the Pressure Switch
+S9 Removing the Pressure Switch

-Remove the two machine screws located in the rear RH side of the firebox to detach the pressure switch bracket.
+Remove the two machine screws located

+in the rear RH side of the firebox to detach the pressure switch bracket.
 Unplug the white and orange wires along with the two tubes to remove the bracket and pressure switch from the appliance.

 The bracket with the pressure switch may now be removed from the firebox.
+Reinstalling the pressure switch, the black hose should be connected to the lighter pressure port and the translucent to the darker pressure port.

-S9 Replacing a Remote
+S10 Replacing a Remote